jeremyhilado/seir-224-project-2/readme.md

 For this project, work with your team to build a creative product that you think someone will want to use.

-> If you have an idea that you've been itching to make, save it for your
+> TIP: If you have an idea that you've been itching to make, save it for your
 > Project 4.
 You can build whatever you want for Project 4, the purpose of this
 > project is to build what you **and your teammates** want to build

 If you're struggling to come up with your own project ideas, checkout [r/startup_ideas](https://www.reddit.com/r/Startup_Ideas/) on reddit or [requestforstartup.co](https://requestforstartup.co/).

+> TIP: The best projects tend to be MVP versions of popular applications with
+> a unique twist.
+If there's popular application that you use frequently (think
+> Twitter, Facebook, Instagram, Evernote, etc), think about how you could create
+> your own unique version of it.

 Once your team selects an idea, the group **must** choose a workflow from the [Git Teams & Workflow lesson](https://git.generalassemb.ly/ga-wdi-lessons/git-teams).